 Our Analysis and Test Results

 It is hard to believe that Stanley can even acquire the materials in the not-so-cleverly-named 84-519K for the price it appears for online.
 This is an absolute bargain-basement product, with remarkably good construction quality for the price.
 Function suffers a little bit, but the construction and utility for light-duty applications are well worth the price.
-As a super value product, we have no problems recommending the Stanley 84-519K.
-Read on for what you might expect from such a purchase.
+As a super value product, we have no problems recommending this Stanley tool.

 Overall the Stanley ties with the Leatherman Squirt PS4.
 These two products, though, are very different.
 The better comparison for the Stanley is to the lower-scoring Gerber Suspension (and identical twin Gerber Bear Grylls Ultimate).
 The Stanley is a little more robust and versatile than the lower scoring Gerber tools.

 The Stanley is solidly in the middle of the pack, regarding functions.
 It has more features than the smaller tools like the Leatherman Squirt PS4 and the Top Pick Gerber Dime.
-It also has more features than the Leatherman Skeletool.
+It also has more features than the Leatherman Skeletool and the Gerber Crucial.
 When it comes to dollars per function, the Stanley is impressive.
 For its versatility at this bare-bones price, the Stanley is unmatched.
 For absolute number of features, though, the more expensive tools surpass it.
 The Editors' Choice Leatherman Charge TTI has way more functions than the Stanley, as does the Victorinox SwissTool Spirit X.

 Multi-tool comfort and usability are functions of the handle shape, the accessibility of the tools, and the tools' position and how it relates to usability.
 The Stanley has slightly rounded handles that arc away from one another in pliers mode.
 This makes for a profile that is easy on the hands without pinching.
 All the other tools on the Stanley require deploying the pliers, opening the desired feature, then re-closing the pliers.